lawnjunk/cljs-sandbox/README.md

 > a nice lil re-frame example repo.

 # TODO
-* create a :qdb effect that uses the query string as a datastore
-* create a :ldb effect that uses localstorge as a datastore
-* ?create a :api effect that makes api requests and manages follow-up :fx
 * create a component that demonstrates how to work with forms

 # about